header logo

 Understanding sports betting terms helps you bet more effectively

-4. Handicap: Similar to a point spread, a handicap adjusts the odds by adding or subtracting points to one of the two teams to even the game.
+4. Handicap: Similar to a point spread, a handicap adjusts the odds by adding or subtracting points from one of the two teams to even the game.
 This handicap can be applied to football, basketball, or other sports.

 6. Parlay: Similar to a parlay, a parlay is a combination of several individual bets into one ticket.
 All bets in a parlay must win to receive a payout.
-The difference is that parlays usually focus on sports like football, basketball, or rugby.
+The difference is that they usually focus on sports like football, basketball, or rugby.

-9. Live Betting: This bet is made in real time while the match is in progress.
+9. Live Betting: This bet is made in real-time while the match is in progress.
 The odds change continuously depending on the situation of the match.
 This is an opportunity for players to react quickly to developments.

 10. Teaser: This type of bet allows players to adjust the point spread or total (Over/Under) to gain an advantage.
 However, in return, the winning rate will be lower.

-11. Odds: The odds provided by the bookmaker to indicate the winning amount that players can receive from a bet.
+11. Odds: The odds provided by the bookmaker indicate the winning amount that players can receive from a bet.
 Odds can be expressed in many forms, such as fractional odds, decimal odds, or American odds.

 12. Push: This is a tie result when the difference in points or the total points match the odds offered by the bookmaker.
 In this case, the bet is returned to the player.